vanny96/challenge-shift-to-sdv/README.md

 # Forget the conventional - Shift to SDV

-This repository provides a starter template for solving the Forget the conventional - Shift to SDV challenge using the [Ankaios](https://github.com/eclipse-ankaios/ankaios) workload orchestrator.
+This repository provides a starter template for solving the "Forget the conventional - Shift to SDV" challenge using the following Eclipse SDV projects:
+* [Ankaios](https://eclipse-ankaios.github.io/ankaios/latest/) - an embedded container and workload orchestrator targeted at automotive HPCs
+* [eCAL](https://ecal.io/) – a fast communication middleware following the pub-sub principle
+* [Symphony](https://github.com/eclipse-symphony/symphony/tree/main/docs) – a meta-orchestrator helping you manage your fleet from the cloud
+* [Ankaios Dashboard](https://github.com/FelixMoelders/ankaios-dashboard) – a graphical user interface for the Ankaios orchestrator

-It contains a pre-configured devcontainer that makes it easy for you to start developing and building container applications managed by Ankaios.
+The repo contains a pre-configured devcontainer that makes it easy for you to start developing and building container applications managed by Ankaios.

 The container is designed to have an immediately running environment combined with a development environment for Ankaios workloads.
 Once triggered, all workloads are initially started and sample data is output.